brendan-duncan/dartray/README.md

 DartRay port of the PBRT renderer (www.pbrt.org).

 DartRay provides a test-bed for various rendering algorithms.
-The primary (and perhaps only) objective of DartRay is experimentation, learning, and most important, fun.
+The primary (and perhaps only) objectives of DartRay are experimentation, learning, and most important, fun.
 While it is perfectly capable of producing incredible images, it has a lot of things going against it to be thought of as anything remotely close to production worthy.

 For one, a production renderer should not be written in an interpreted language, even one as great as Dart.
 Dart, being a web-centric language, does have some limitations that make scalability more difficult.

 Dart supports multiple threads using a mechanism called isolates.
 An isolate is more analogous to multi-processing than multi-threading.
 Each isolate